 Most of the polarization of our time is due to people's failure to direct their skepticism inward.
-People who claim to be climate skeptics, for instance, are merely pretending to be tough minded, because they practice one-way skepticism, aiming it all outward.
+Skepticism is associated with strength of mind--an ability to resist and scrutinize what others accept as true.
+But people who claim, for instance, to be climate skeptics are merely pretending to be tough minded, because they practice one-way skepticism, aiming it all outward.
 True skepticism, the kind that demonstrates strength of mind, is directed inward as well.
 The current president is an extreme example of directing criticism outwards but none inward.
 He's tough on others, soft on self.
 Scientists have an incentive to practice two-way skepticism, because the rigor of their profession requires that they look for flaws in their own data and conclusions, lest they later be discredited by their peers.
 They have to be tough on themselves, as well as others.

 Independence of mind runs deep in the American tradition.
 It, too, is associated with strength, since it involves resisting the mainstream flow.
 But for those who don't want to accept that we are faced with a climate crisis, the pose of strength is in fact a clever game rigged to make the denier always win.
 The usual tactic is to find flaw in the overwhelming consensus by cherry picking which evidence to pay attention to.
 That demonstrates not tough mindedness but rather a finding of excuses to continue thinking what one wants to think, a clinging to false notions that generates artificial polarization.
 Though resisting the herd mentality can be a useful instinct, there are also times when accepting consensus is justified.
 We become stronger, as individuals and collectively as a nation, by confronting tough realities rather than running from them.